-This unusually high level of court activity was triggered by Supreme Court Justice Kennedy's ruling in Windsor on behalf of himself and four other Justices.
+This unusually high level of court activity was triggered by Associate Justice of the Supreme Court Anthony Kennedy's ruling in Windsor v.
+United Stateson behalf of himself and four other Justices.
 They declared a major section of the federal Defense of Marriage Act to be unconstitutional.
 His arguments were largely based on the equal access and equal protection clauses in the 14th Amendment of the U.S. Constitution.
 These

 clauses require state and federal governments to treat individuals -- and by extension couples -- equally.
 Many District Court judges have picked up Justice Kennedy's arguments and incorporated them into their rulings that legalized SSM.

 On Friday, 2014-MAY-09, Arkansas made history by becoming the first state from the old Confederacy to legalize same-sex marriage (SSM).
 This happened a week before the 10th anniversary of the first state legalizing SSM.
 That happened in Massachusetts on 2004-MAY-17.

 County Judge Christopher Piazza of the Pulaski County Circuit Court, Second Division in Arkansas cited these previous federal District Court rulings in his decision to legalize SSM in Arkansas.

 This is an unusual case, because Arkansas has an internal conflict within its state Constitution.
 There are also multiple conflicts between the U.S. Constitution. state statutes, and the state Constitution:

 - The state Constitution has two clauses guaranteeing equal treatment for everyone in the state.
 These clauses have been in the state Constitution from the late 19th century and apparently require marriage equality in the state.

 - On the other hand, it has an amendment added in 2004 that treated same-sex couples differently from opposite-sex couples: opposite-sex couples can marry but same-sex couples cannot.